ParthDesai/parthdesai.github.io/_posts/2020-05-14-blockchain-designing-101-2.md

 ### Fork selection

 Fork selection in Proof of stake system is completely implementation dependent.
-Protocol level mechanism is required to discourage nodes to produce conflicting blocks.
+Protocol level mechanism is required to discourage nodes to extend multiple forks.

 ### Caveats